Project

 Does this feature mention in NEWS file?

-Updated by kaspth (Kasper Timm Hansen) almost 8 years ago
+Updated by kaspth (Kasper Timm Hansen) about 8 years ago

 In Rails we've circumvented this with a duplicable? core extension.